 While we enjoyed our grown-up, kid-free time there’s no reason you couldn’t do much of this weekend getaway in Dutchess County with kids along.

 All the mansions, gardens and grounds are fine with kids.
 Small children will most like wandering around the garden at Inishfree, while kids old enough to be learning history can appreciate Hyde Park.
 Teens who have the Great Gatsby or other Fitzgerald are the best audience for the mansions.

 I wouldn’t bring kids into the tasting room at Taconic but would be comfortable letting them run around the lawn or join my Uno game on the patio while I had a cocktail.

-Read more: About vacations in Dutchess County with kids.
+Read more: Vacations in Dutchess County with kids.

 Pin it for Later!